lzborges1/Text-Analysis-Project/README.md

 ![Alt text](image-8.png)

 For my last function I wanted to try to find the similarity score.
 The higher the similarity score, the more similar the texts are, with a maximum score of 100 indicating the texts are identical.
 When running the function we get a text similarity score of 67 between Peter Pan and Winnie the Pooh.
 Meaning the texts are pretty similar to one another but not completely.
 This is surprising as I expected the similarity score to be much higher than the output I was given.
-I expected it to be higher because they are both childrens texts so the wording should be very similar.
+I expected it to be higher because they are both childrens texts so the words should be very similar.

 ![Alt text](image-9.png)